nauticalcoder/dirt-tracker/README.md

 Handlebar switch
 We could repurpose the Checkmate switch (https://www.icoracing.com/collections/checkmate-products/products/checkmate-thumb-switch) or opt for  cheaper option like this one from Lithuania (https://www.ebay.com/itm/115052979147) or an even cheaper option like this (https://www.ebay.com/itm/184490093751?var=692193959146).

+Added 3 buttons for command and control on the breadboard.

 ### Wheel speed sensor or GPS
 We have the option of wiring up the bikes existing front wheel speed sensor or adding another sensor.
 Alternatively we can add a GPS module and rely soley on GPS.
 They each have their pros and cons nicely outlined in this article (https://www.icoracing.com/pages/why-gps-is-so-wrong-for-measuring-distance-travelled).